 Adding reliable insurance help to your local community

 By starting an independent insurance agency, you help people overcome a lot of financial hurdles.
-A lot of people pay too much for insurance simply because they do not know how or have the time to find a cheaper quote elsewhere.
+A lot of people pay too much for insurance simply because they don’t know how or don’t have the time to find a cheaper quote elsewhere.
 You also have the power to protect the people in your community from insurance scams and fraud.

 A great way to create attainable jobs for people

 Independent insurance agents just need willpower, people skills, and a license.
 It’s a job that people from all types of financial and academic backgrounds can enter and excel in.

 Cons of Opening Your Own Independent Insurance Agency